JanHerca/urantiapedia/output/wikijs/en/article/Berkeley_Elliott/What_is_Personality.md

 Would a consistent, loving Father give his gift of personality to a mortal—the unique freewill choice to unify the individual and the ability to choose to make His will their will—without the Thought Adjuster, the absolute ingredient necessary for the birth of the soul and for spirit direction?
 Only with the arrival of the Thought Adjuster is there a soul born, and without a soul there is no survival.

 > . . . capacity for human personality is potential in the cosmic-mind endowment of the human being.
 But the experiential personality of mortal man is not observable as an active and functional reality until after the material life vehicle of the mortal creature has been touched by the liberating divinity of the Universal Father, being thus launched upon the seas of experience as a self-conscious and a (relatively) self-determinative and self-creative personality.
-The material self is truly and _unqualifiedly personal_. [[UB 5:6.6](/en/The_Urantia_Book/5#p6_6)]
+The material self is truly and _unqualifiedly personal_. <a id="a104_526"></a>[[UB 5:6.6](/en/The_Urantia_Book/5#p6_6)]

 The Papers tell me that human, personal, free will functioned on this planet when, and only when, all seven adjutant mind spirits functioned.
 Evolution proceeded, Michael came, left, and sent his Spirit of Truth.
 Since that time, the Thought Adjusters unfailingly come automatically the instant the spirit of wisdom, the seventh adjutant mind spirit, functions—the same time we become “will creatures”—or personality becomes apparent.